qlik-oss/gopherciser/docs/settingup.md

 }
 ```

-Subscribe to and additional single object (or a list of objects) in the currently active app, adding it to any previous subscriptions.
+Subscribe to an additional single object (or a list of objects) in the currently active app, adding the new subscription to any previous subscriptions.

 ```json
 {